marketcalls/option-chain/README.md

 # OpenAlgo Option Chain

-A standalone Flask application for visualizing real-time option chain data with market depth, built on the OpenAlgo API.
+A standalone Flask application for visualizing real-time option chain data built on top of OpenAlgo API and WebSockets.

 ## Features